India's balance of payment problems hamper rupee rescue

 India ran balance of payments (BOP) deficits in 2008/09 and 2011/12.
 It posted a small surplus of $3.8 billion in the 2012/13 year that ended in March, but some economists expect it to slip back into deficit this fiscal year.

-All up this fiscal year, India needs to refinance or repay $172 billion of liabilities -- such as foreign borrowings, trade credit, and private debts -- which is almost 45 percent of its overall external borrowings and equivalent to 59 percent of its reserves.
+All up by the end of this fiscal year, India needs to refinance or repay $172 billion of liabilities -- such as foreign borrowings, trade credit, and private debts -- which is almost 45 percent of its overall external borrowings and equivalent to 59 percent of its reserves.

 "We are vulnerable now," said Abheek Barua, chief economist at HDFC Bank in New Delhi.